jmtimdel/SwiftStack-Parade/README.md

 # SwiftStack problems
-Implemented SwiftStack programming problems in Python and Go.
+Implemented solutions to SwiftStack programming problems in Python.